Guilford County Farm Trails

 As you walk into the cover of trees the world gets quieter.
 The Prison Run Pass crosses a tributary of Travis Creek on a natural granite slab then thoughtfully winds through the forest.
 A favorite sitting spot is at the bench placed not just for the view, but for the acoustic sounds of the water falling over the rocks (below).

-The newest trail added to the farm has its grand opening on March 6, 2020!
-The Chain Gang Connector skirts the edge of a field, and ducks back into the woods where it creates a loop with Prison Run Pass.
+Preacher’s Pass skirts the edge of a field, and ducks back into the woods where it creates a loop with Prison Run Pass.
 Because the cleared fields open such a large view of sky, the overlook (left) is the perfect place to take it in.
 If you get your timing right the sunsets from Guilford County Farm Trails are truly a wonder to behold.

 The craftsmanship seen along the trails is thanks to the hard work and creativity of volunteers, the Friends of the Mountains-to-Sea Trail.
 They cut the trail and created features along the way like benches, signs, and the incredible bridge.
 Say a thanks to them as you get out on these trails.